heleenbrueggen/masterthesis/README.md

 | Missing data mechanism     | MCAR, MAR |
 | Amount of missingness      | 0%, 50%   |

 The script generates a 1000 datasets for each combination of design factors.
-However, due to time constraints, the study used only 100 datasets for each combination of design factors for every imputation method, except the imputation method for multilevel BART with random intercepts, random slopes, and cross-level interactions.
+However, due to time constraints, the study uses only 100 datasets for each combination of design factors for every imputation method.
+The imputation method for multilevel BART with random intercepts, random slopes, and cross-level interactions has a differing number of datasets.
 The next table shows the amount of datasets used for each imputation method.

 |                                                                                     |      | Number of groups: 30, Group size: 15 | Number of groups: 30, Group size: 50 | Number of groups: 50, Group size: 15 | Number of groups: 50, Group size: 50 |
 |-------------------------------------------------------------------------------------|------|--------------------------------------|--------------------------------------|--------------------------------------|--------------------------------------|